looeee/blackthread.io/content/blog/progress-bar.md

 Setting up a loading overlay to let users know when your page will be ready should be easy, right?

-Well, the answer to that is yes, sometimes.
-And then again, more often, the answer is no.
+Well, actually the answer to that, more often than not, is no. It turns out that making an accurate loading bar is quite a complex task and often far more work than its worth.

-We've all seen loading bars like this in various applications - first they say you'll have to wait one hour, then 50 minutes, then 5 minutes... and they end up taking 8 minutes.
+We've all seen loading bars like this - first they say you'll have to wait one hour, then 50 minutes, then 5 minutes... and then end up taking 8 minutes.

 {{< figure src="/images/blog/loading-overlay/windows-loading.png" class="figure-small" caption="Fig 1: no wait, 5 minutes... no, 1 minute!" alt="loading..." >}}